SlenderShield/milokhelo-application/docs/PUSH_NOTIFICATIONS_COMPLETE.md

 const { Expo } = require('expo-server-sdk');
 const expo = new Expo();

-await expo.sendPushNotificationsAsync([{
+await expo.sendPushNotificationsAsync([
+  {
     to: userPushToken,
     title: 'New Match Invitation',
     body: 'You have been invited to a football match',
     data: {
       type: 'match',
-    matchId: '123'
+      matchId: '123',
     },
-  channelId: 'matches' // Android only
+    channelId: 'matches', // Android only
-}]);
+  },
+]);
 ```

 ## 🎯 Features